kaiwalyakoparkar/quora-for-college/README.md

 11. Click on **Submit**

-12. Hurrey!
+12. Hurray!
 You just did your contribution to this question 🎉